ShashikaVirajh/git-exercise/commands.md

 - `git reset --hard HEAD`: Discards all local changes and resets to the latest commit.
 - `git reflog`: Shows a list of all actions performed in the repository.
-- `git bisect`: Used to find commits that introduce bugs
+- `git bisect`:  Performs a binary search on the commit history to find the commit that introduced a bug.
 - `git grep <text>`: Searches through the application source code.